 The ambitions to improve the overall sustainability of the design, production, use, and disposal of chemicals is of paramount importance, as almost all human systems are affected by the positive but also the negative impacts of chemicals.
-This project will focus on the environmental, economic, social, health, agricultural and labour aspects of managing chemicals and waste, in order to foster sustainable development and circularity.
+This project focuses on the environmental, economic, social, health, agricultural and labour aspects of managing chemicals and waste, in order to foster sustainable development and circularity.

 Within the concept of sustainable chemistry, chemicals are tools to reach important societal goals, clearly addressing the trade-offs of the SDGs and the finding of the most sustainable solution for conflicts of interest e.g.